CaVanRay/MyPong/README.md

 It has sound, vertical & horizontal ball movement, a decent oponent that can be beat but isn't too easy

-Next I might try splitting the code up into multiple files
+Next I might try splitting the code up into multiple files & maybe bring some outside art assets into the game